taskctl/taskctl/README.md

 ![GitHub issues](https://img.shields.io/github/issues/trntv/wilson)
 ![Licence](https://img.shields.io/github/license/trntv/wilson)

 Wilson allows you to design you development workflow pipelines in nice and neat way in yaml files.
-Each pipeline composed from tasks or other pipelines and allows them to run in parallel or one-by-one.
-Tasks may be runned manually or triggered by filesystem watcher.
+Each pipeline composed of tasks or other pipelines and allows them to run in parallel or one-by-one.

-Automation is based on four concepts:
-1. Tasks
-2. Pipelines that describe set of stages (tasks or other pipelines) to run
-3. Watchers that listen for filesystem events and trigger tasks
-4. Execution contexts
+Beside pipelines, each single task can be performed manually or triggered by filesystem watcher.

+## Features
+- Parallel tasks execution
+- Highly customizable pipelines configuration
+- stderr/stdout output capturing
+- File watcher integrated with tasks and pipelines
+- Customizable contexts for each task
+- YAML configuration format
+- and many more...

 [![asciicast](https://asciinema.org/a/283740.svg)](https://asciinema.org/a/283740)